Radhika-Keni/Radhika-Keni/README.md

 💁 About Me

-I'm a Computer Science Engineer with 9 years of experience in Software Development (primarily in JAVA/J2EE & Middleware).Post this 9 year stint ,I decided to pursue my post-graduation in AIML .I did a Post Graduate Program in Artificial Intelligence & Machine learning from Great Lakes (University of Texas at Austin) with a major in Computer Vision and graduated from the same in 2022.
+I'm a Computer Science Engineer with 9 years of experience in Software Development (primarily in JAVA/J2EE & Middleware).Post this 9 year stint ,I decided to pursue my post-graduation in AIML .I did a Post Graduate Degree in Artificial Intelligence & Machine learning from Great Lakes (University of Texas at Austin) with a major in Computer Vision and graduated from the same in 2022.

 💻 About My Projects